40 Crowd-Pleasing Potluck Recipes

 Parsley-Herb Rice with Cranberries

-This colorful rice makes the perfect side dish for any celebration.
+This colorful rice makes the perfect side dish for any meal.
 Stir in fresh basil and parsley just before serving.

 Cherry Crumble Pie Bars